 Atkins, South Beach, Paleo, Gluten-free, Macrobiotic.
 There is no shortage of fad diets in our society.
 Bookstores have sections dedicated to weight loss or weight management, and every week a slimmed down celebrity seems to be touting their weight loss success on a magazine cover.
 With so many messages about what’s right and wrong when you’re trying to lose weight, it’s easy to get confused.

-Below, Judy Matusky, RD, LDN, a dietitian at Bryn Mawr and Paoli Hospital, debunks some of the most common diet myths.
+Below, Judy Matusky, RD, LDN, dietitian at Paoli Hospital, debunks some of the most common diet myths.

 Eating after 8 PM causes weight gain.